stonkol/gaeta/README.md

 ## Features

 - Include accessibility features for users with disabilities.
 - Preview combos with drink options visually and a summary.
+Animate topping changes by swapping or adding/removing 3D objects representing ingredients dynamically.
+- Save user preferences or past orders for quicker repeat ordering.
+- Add tooltips or info icons explaining dough types and toppings.

 ## the pizzas

 ### Diavola